stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 nature.
 There were four or five unmistakable allusions to them on the witchcraft trial records; as when one Hepzibah Lawson swore on July 10, 1692, at the Court of Oyer and Terminer under Judge Hathorne, that &lsquo;fortie Witches and the Blacke Man were wont to meete in the Woodes behind Mr.
-Hutchinson&rsquo;s house&rsquo;, and one Amity How declared at a session of August 8th before Judge Gedney that &lsquo;Mr. G. B. (Rev. George Burroughs) on that Nighte putt y<font size=-2>  e     Divell his Marke upon Bridget S., Jonathan A.,   Simon O.,
+Hutchinson's house', and one Amity How declared at a session of August 8th before Judge Gedney that &lsquo;Mr. G. B. (Rev. George Burroughs) on that Nighte putt y<font size=-2>  e     Divell his Marke upon Bridget S., Jonathan A.,   Simon O.,
-Deliverance W.,   Joseph C.,   Susan P., Mehitable C., and Deborah B.&rsquo; Then there was a catalogue of Hutchinson&rsquo;s uncanny library as found after his disappearance, and an unfinished manuscript in his handwriting, couched in a cipher none could read.
+Deliverance W.,   Joseph C.,   Susan P., Mehitable C., and Deborah B.' Then there was a catalogue of Hutchinson's uncanny library as found after his disappearance, and an unfinished manuscript in his handwriting, couched in a cipher none could read.
 Ward had a photostatic copy of this manuscript made, and began to work casually on the cipher as soon as it was delivered to him.
 After the following August his labours on the cipher became intense and feverish, and there is